TUDelft-MUDE/teacher/book/book.md

 If you've never edited a book before, go through the relevant pages (indicated per user type per page) in the `Your first TeachBooks` part of the [TeachBooks Manual](https://teachbooks.io/manual/intro.html) first.

+The yearly and draft branches are protected with [a ruleset](./Protect_main.json).
+This is requiring pull requests for the with 1 approval (which hare dismissed upon new commits), requiring conversation resolution before merging, merging without rebase and blocking force pushes while allowing bypass by organization admins and the MUDE MT.

+## Permissions GitHub

+Permissions are managed with GitHub teams and organization roles:
+- Teacher and TAs are added to the 'Content writers' team with an all-repository write role.
+- The MUDE MT team has an all-repository admin role

 ## Tags

+To be defined for 2025

 - `2023-archive`
 - `2023-archive-2`: Hypothesis was removed, so the `-x` numbering scheme was implemented